ricallinson/jmm/README.md

 __UNSTABLE__

 This project started life as a joke after having coffee with a fellow engineer.
 Java-- is taking Java in a different direction by using highly opinionated choices as to what should or should not be used from the language.
-Java-- is not a new language, it's just a collection of tools that let you work with Java in a different way.
+Java-- is not a new language, it's just a collection of tools and libraries that let you work with Java in a different way.

 ## Install